m50d/m50d.github.com/_posts/2014-10-04-object-oriented-essentialism.md

 OOP advocates tend to point to its ability to model the real world - to have a population of `Car`s and `Bus`es and `Bicycle`s that are gradually mutated through their interactions with other things, as happens in reality.
 But ironically the biggest failings of OOP tend to happen when reality - where essentialism is false - imposes itself.
 Perhaps the `Bat` really does need to be a `Bird` and a `Mammal`, because we want to use implementation from both.
 Perhaps our `Taco extends Sandwich` because it shares most of the implementation, but has to `throw MethodNotSupported` when we try to `getTopSlice()`.
 Perhaps our `Garage` is a place to `park(Vehicle v)`, but you better not try with a `Bus`.
 We face, in short, all the problems of taxonomy - but without the benefit of cladistics.

 Which brings me to [this piece on ontology](http://www.shirky.com/writings/ontology_overrated.html).
 The difference between object-oriented and functional style is, almost exactly, the difference between categorization and tagging, which suggests the same reasons to pick one or the other should apply.
+An object-oriented approach is appropriate when:
+ * Working with a small amount of data
+ *